Rotor (electric): Characteristics of rotors

+A rotor is typically impregnated in varnish in a vacuum impregnation process for electrical insulation purposes.
+Alternatively the rotor can be encapsulated in epoxy to improve cooling, reduce noise and improve electrical insulation in wet conditions in applications such as electric vehicles and air conditioners.

 Rotor equations

 Rotor bar voltage

 The rotating magnetic field induces a voltage in the rotor bars as it passes over them.
 This equation applies to induced voltage in the rotor bars.